t1ww/AnotherLands-main-project/AnotherLands md/designs/master_notes.md

   - Perfect — ×1.25
   - Unreal — ×1.50

-*There may also be leaderboard for *
+*There may also be leaderboard for it*

 *Crafting may include procedures of crafting each component of the item before putting them together.*